 The warming tray has made such a big difference.
 My tomatoes, peppers and eggplants have sprouted so much faster then normally and are making good growth.
 They look like happy little plants, healthy and all.

 These are the major heating tray materials you need.
-Foil backed insulation foam, 24' rope light, Plexiglas sheets and a heating mat thermostat if you want to control the temperature.
+Foil backed insulation foam, 24' rope light

 the pieces together and a sharp knife to cut the foam.